NourBchini/NourBchini/README.md

 I'm currently an **AI Software Engineer Intern at QS Quacquarelli Symonds**, where I design Claude-powered extraction pipelines that transform unstructured documents into structured data for international admissions workflows.

-Previously, my undergraduate ML research at Skidmore focused on financial time-series forecasting — comparing LSTM, BiLSTM, and CNN–LSTM architectures, where a parallel fusion model achieved **~5.8× lower MAE** than baseline on out-of-sample test windows.
+My undergraduate ML research at Skidmore compared LSTM, BiLSTM, and CNN–LSTM architectures for SPY price forecasting.
+The preliminary parallel-fusion CNN–LSTM emerged as the strongest deep model, significantly outperforming the standalone LSTM and the sequential CNN–LSTM (Diebold–Mariano p < 0.001).
+However, after correcting a test-set peeking bug and re-running a 5-seed benchmark with formal Diebold–Mariano / Wilcoxon tests, I showed that no deep model, including parallel fusion, beats a simple persistence baseline on a 1,622-day horizon, a finding tied to a 2016–2018 structural break in market dynamics (Chow test, p = 0.012).

 ---